Swizec/react-lazyload-fadein/README.md

 You have a slow component like a large image or complex widget, but want to keep your webapp fast.

-You could use `react-lazyload` to render that component only when it's on screen, but it looks weird when it just pops up.
-You can add a CSS transition, but it's over before your image loads, so it still pops into view abruptly.
+You could use `react-lazyload` to render that component only when it's on screen, but it looks weird when your component just pops up.
+You can add a CSS transition, but it's over before your component loads, so it still pops into view abruptly.

 ## This solution